wzulfikar/lifelog/programming/ruby/the_ruby_class.md

 }
 ```

-Above snippets is example of basic Ruby class.
+Above snippet is example of basic Ruby class.

 We use `attr_accesor` to access & mutate instance variable instead of writing getter & setter.